 - Final Thoughts on Pickup Height

-In principle, your guitar should come from the factory with its pickups set at the correct height for the specifications of the pups and the guitar, however, quality control varies between factories, and in some cases incorrectly set up guitars do slip through the net and may require height adjustment.
-It could also be the case that you have installed new pickups and you need to set the height all over again.
-Alternatively, if you’re just looking to customize your sound, a pup height adjustment can also be helpful.
+In principle, your guitar should come from the factory with its pickups set at the correct height for the specifications of the pups and the guitar.
+However, quality control varies between factories and in some cases, incorrectly set up guitars do slip through the net and may require height adjustment.
+It could also be the case that you’ve installed new pickups and you need to set the height all over again.
+Alternatively, if you’re just looking to customize your sound, a pup height adjustment can be helpful.

 Before You Start